 Since October 14, 2011, following the announcement that Montana State University's College of Business was the recipient of a $25 Million dollar gift from MSU alumnus Jake Jabs, the new building's planning has been underway.
 With the assistance of Comma-Q Architecture of Bozeman and Hennebery Eddy Architects of Portland, the campus community recommended a building site that received presidential approval on April 13, 2012.
 Based on the location and programming needs a conceptual design has evolved.
 The design process has been inclusive, with numerous public charrettes and meetings involving a broad constituency - including formal organizations of students, faculty, alums and College of Business board members.

 The building design is based on programmatic and sustainable goals.
 It's oriented with an east/west direction to maximize solar gain.
 The north elevation will have a terra cotta rain screen system, and the south elevation will be clad in a zinc material, an attractive and durable metal.
 An image of the state of Montana will be near the southwest entrance and the southeast corner will include two active solar components: photovoltaic panels and solar hot water preheat tubes are anticipated if financially feasible.
 Classrooms will be in the south portion of the building while offices will be in north portion.
-Upon approval the building design process will proceed with the construction document phase.

 |Dick Anderson Construction|